 - In January 2022, the 9th US Circuit Court of Appeals rules that California County’s shut down of gun and ammunition retail stores, due to Covid, was unconstitutional.
 The Court noted that bicycle stores were permitted to remain open.

 - In January 2022, a New York State Supreme Court Justice rules the state’s mask mandate unconstitutional.

-(This list is periodically updated.
-Note that what is ruled against in one state may be permitted in another state – each state has its own Constitution and laws.)
+This list is periodically updated.
+Note that what is ruled against in one state may be permitted in another state – each state has its own Constitution and laws.

 - A pandemic does not suspend the rule of law

 - In my state, the Governor can declare an emergency and legally act as a de facto dictator for an indefinite period of time.
 Some states restrict the Governor’s emergency declaration to a specific duration – such as 30 days, during which the Governor must seek approval from the Legislature to extend the emergency beyond 30 days (or whatever the period is).
 Update: As of December 2021, my state’s Governor has unilaterally extended her “State of Emergency” declaration through June of 2022.
 She intends to stop ruling by Executive Order and will now turn to the traditional regulatory process (which requires consultations with the public before issuing new rules).
 Update: In January and February of 2022, the Oregon Health Authority sought public input on making masks mandatory, permanently.
 They collected public input and then ignored 100% of it and made masks permanent at the start of February.
 Presumably the state as an administrative procedures act (like the Federal government) and ignoring public input would be a violation of that.
 They do not care, however, as they are privileged aristocrat technocratic elite who are smart than us.
 The public health mindset is that of totalitarian dictators.

 - U.S. Attorney General notes that even in a public health emergency, Constitutional protections still exist.